 Also, our 2020 & 2021 Disney World Crowd Calendars are great at identifying the least crowded times of year to visit, while also saving you money!

 Since the closure, we’ve had many readers tell us they have an upcoming vacation to Walt Disney World and they don’t know whether they should postpone their upcoming trip or go on with their current plans.
+We also have a lot of readers who had their trips canceled during the closure period.

 Just try to understand that closing Disney World has been for the health and safety of you and your family and the millions of other guests going, plus the thousands of cast members working there.